Identifying why you’re having trouble sleeping is the first step toward a good night’s rest.

 Sleeping half the day as an infant or not being able to wake up for class in high school is normal.
 Our sleep needs evolve as we get older.

 “As people age, their ‘sleep architecture’ changes,” Dr. Raskin says.
 “They tend to go to sleep earlier and wake up earlier.”
 These changes mean a decrease in deep, restorative sleep and an increase in light, transitory sleep, he says.
-(Read: You’ll wake up more easily throughout the night.)
+In other words, you’ll wake up more easily throughout the night.

 Aim for seven to eight hours of sleep per night.
 In its first-ever age-specific guidelines, that’s the amount the National Sleep Foundation recommends for adults ages 65 and older.

 Check Your SilverSneakers Eligibility Instantly

 SilverSneakers members can go to thousands of gyms and fitness locations across the nation, plus take exercise classes designed for seniors and led by supportive instructors.
 If you have a Medicare Plan, it may include SilverSneakers—at no additional cost.
 Check your eligibility instantly here.